-The most basic Roma pass includes two visits to museums or archeological sites in Rome and unlimited use of public transportation within the city limits.
+The most basic pass includes two visits to museums or archeological sites and unlimited use of public transportation within the city limits.
 It comes with a nice map of Rome and a metro map, and it will give you a right to a discount to sites and museums not included in the pass.

-Continue reading to discover the best Roma Pass options.
+Continue reading to discover the pass options.

-The Best Roma Pass Options – A Summary
+Overall Best Roma Pass Options – A Summary

-- Rome tourist card (including Sistine Chapel) – a very convenient option, which includes skip the line entrances to St. Peter’s Basilica, Vatican Museum, a 20% discount on the tickets to the Colosseum and Castel Sant’Angelo, a one day hop-on-hop-off bus ticket and a one way ticket to Fiumicino or Ciampino airport in Rome.
+ROME TOURIST CARD – a very convenient option, which includes skip the line entrances to St. Peter’s Basilica, Vatican Museum, a 20% discount on the tickets to the Colosseum and Castel Sant’Angelo, a one day hop-on-hop-off bus ticket and a one way ticket to Fiumicino or Ciampino airport in Rome.

-- Roma Pass 48 hours – an excellent budget option with free admissions to a variety of museums.
+ROMA PASS – an excellent budget option with free admissions to a variety of museums.

-- Best of Rome all access pass – a fantastic option that includes fast track entrances to the Vatican, the Sistine Chapel, St. Peter’s Basilica, the Colosseum, the Roman Forum and Palatine Hills, and also provides an audio-guide to make the most of the attractions.
+BEST OF ROME ALL ACCESS PASS – a fantastic option that includes fast track entrances to the Vatican, the Sistine Chapel, St. Peter’s Basilica, the Colosseum, the Roman Forum and Palatine Hills, and also provides an audio-guide to make the most of the attractions.

 Whichever pass you choose, make sure to read the terms and conditions and whether you need to reserve a specific date and time to enter some of the attractions – this is especially applicable to the Colosseum.

 Continue reading to find out what pass is most suitable to your travel needs.

 The Best Roma Pass Options – Based On Your Travel Style And Needs